rick-62/Notes/vault/sas.di-studio.md

 - Must ensure all data is mapped on the `Select` clause
 - Computed columns can be defined in the `Select` clause

+### Transformation: Extract
+For applying filters, grouping or/and sorting

+### Transformation: Summary Statistics
+For applying tailored summary statistics such as averages and percentiles etc, to be output as a report or as data

+### Transformation: Data Validation
+- Used to identify invalid, missing or duplicate values
+- Has ability to `Move row to error table`, `Change value to` or `Abort job`
+- Outputs a table of valid rows, invalid rows and an exceptions report

 # Additional features of jobs